CDCgov/spheres-augur-build/README.md

 ```

 Select the appropriate build in the `spheres_profile` directory and copy it's contents to a directory named `build` in your [ncov](https://github.com/nextstrain/ncov) directory.
-Modify build definitions, as needed, in `builds.yaml` and `config.yaml` files
+Modify build definitions, as needed, in `builds.yaml` and `config.yaml` files.
 By default, each build requires specificly named data files to be placed in the `ncov/data` directory
 ```
 "references" data